Skip to main content

 Stage 3: Early Abstinence (1-3 Months)

-Once the acute withdrawal phase subsides, individuals enter the early abstinence stage.
-This phase is crucial for establishing new habits and routines that support sobriety.
-The early abstinence stage often involves:
+After acute withdrawal ends, people move into the early abstinence stage.
+This is an important time to build new habits and routines that help support sobriety.
+During this stage, people often experience:

-• Emotional Fluctuations: Mood swings and emotional instability are common as the body adjusts to life without alcohol.
+• Emotional Changes: Mood swings and emotional ups and downs are common as your body adapts to life without alcohol.

 • Building Coping Skills: Therapy sessions focus on developing healthy coping mechanisms to handle stress and triggers.